cgrates/cgrates/docs/ers.rst

 processed_path
 	Optional path for moving the events source to after processing.
+	Specificaly for SQL reader, a **\*delete** string can be written as the value of this field in order to delete the sql row after it has been processed.

 tenant
 	Will auto-populate the Tenant within the API calls sent to CGRateS.
 It has the form of a RSRParser.
 If undefined, default one from *general* section will be used.